youyanggu/covid19_projections/path-to-herd-immunity.md

 {% include iframe_vaccination.html %}

-The underlying assumptions behind our estimates are presented below.
+The underlying assumptions behind our estimates are presented below. **Please keep in mind that if any of the below assumptions do not hold, then the results may be drastically different.**

 ## Basic Assumptions